 2009.
 LINCGlobal and Pontificia Universidad Católica de Chile for 2009 Humboldt Oceanographic Campaign ($2000 USD)

-As an XL Catlin Seaview Survey Ocean Scholar, Veronica had the opportunity to conduct research in the Maldives, an archipelago in the middle of the Indian Ocean.
+As an XL Catlin Seaview Survey Ocean Scholar, Veronica had the opportunity to survey coral reefs across the Coral Triangle (Pacific Ocean) and in several locations in the central Indian Ocean.
+Veronica conducted research in the Maldives, an archipelago in the middle of the Indian Ocean.
 What makes the Maldives particularly unique is the atolls’ location upon an oceanic ridge and the seasonally-reversing monsoons.
 This combination of bathymetry and climate makes the Maldives a great place to study the influence of oceanographic processes on coral reefs.
-Her research is focused on understanding how environmental differences between the shallow and deep reef may influence coral holobiont metabolism and composition.